speedfuns/botw/MasterSwordAndDungeons.md

 > Note: When picking up a horse, you're aiming to get one with a 4-speed stat.
 There's no precise way to know which one is a 4-speed, but there are some clues which can help you: the leader and spotted horses are never 4-speed; 4-speed horses always have a 3-stamina stat.

 Head straight to the Kaam Ya'tak shrine.
+Grab the **Hearty Radish** near the shrine.

 Get Edge of Duality and the Diamond from **Test of Power**, complete it [[Half 1](https://twitter.com/JKTKops/status/953826020901072896)] [[Half 2](https://twitter.com/JKTKops/status/953825221374439424)]. `(5/24)`
-> Note: If you use the second bomb boost, heal with 2 Hylian Herbs and 1 Hylian Shroom before the second boost.
+> Note: If you use the second bomb boost, be sure to heal before the second boost.

 Go to Katah Chuki shrine, before activating the shrine, grab the **Fire Arrows** from the chest standing atop of the brick wall nearby.
 > Note: Skip getting the Fire Arrows here if you decided to pick the ones near Magnesis before.